mikethwolff/AWS-Architect-Projects-Udacity/README.md

 There will be three parts to this project:

-** Part 1: **
+**Part 1:**
 * Data Durability And Recovery:
-Pick two AWS regions.
+1. Pick two AWS regions.
 An active region and a standby region.
-Use CloudFormation to create one VPC in each region.
+2. Use CloudFormation to create one VPC in each region.

 * Highly durable RDS Database:
 1. Create a new RDS Subnet group in the active and standby region using private subnets.
-2. Create a new MySQL, multi-AZ database in the active region Availability Estimate
+2. Create a new MySQL, multi-AZ database in the active region

+* Availability Estimate
+1. Describing the achievable Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for this Multi-AZ, multi-region database.

 * Demonstrate normal usage
 1. Create an EC2 keypair in the region